 - bringing in work for others

-4. Become known as a ‘good’ lawyer
+4. Become known as a ‘good’ lawyer to make partner

 The ultimate accolade for any lawyer is to be seen by their peers as a ‘good’ lawyer.
 You will rarely hear lawyers rating other lawyers for their business development or leadership skills.
 This means that to gain the respect of the partners in your firm they need to see you as a good technician first and foremost.